ddm159/pigeon-prestige/README.md

 - [ ] Implement real admin authentication/authorization.
 - [ ] Add controls for game parameters as new features are built.

+## Test Mock Linter Override

+In `src/services/__tests__/foodService.test.ts`, we disable `@typescript-eslint/no-explicit-any` for test mocks only.
+This is necessary due to the complexity of mocking Supabase's types for the SDK.
+All production code remains fully type-safe and linter clean.
+Do not use `any` in production code.
+See comments in the test file for details.

 ---

 For more details, see code comments and the `/src/pages/AdminPage.tsx` file.